manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

     core 2 duo > c2d
     e6600 > c2d
     core 2duo => c2d # Some people write '2duo' together...
+    ~run > walk # Along with stem_en morphology enabled replaces 'run', 'running', 'runs' (and any other words that stem to just 'run') to 'walk'

 You can specify multiple destination tokens: